-AM PLL 1-Watt Low-Cost Medium-Wave Transmitter
+AM PLL Professional Medium-Wave Transmitter

-These AM Transmitters operates between 540KHz and 1650KHz in the Medium Waveband (AM Band) and is designed to be reliable and stable.
+These AM Transmitters operates between 540KHz and 1800KHz in the Medium Waveband (AM Band) and is designed to be reliable and stable.

-It is available as a 1-watt output version.
-It is capable of delivering over 1 watt of RMS power into a short length aerial.
-It can usually deliver 1.5 watts cleanly driven to 100% modulation, although the power drops off at lower frequencies -see details further down.
+Two units are available in 1 watt and a 4 watt output version.
+The 1-watt version is capable of delivering over 1 watt of RMS power into a short length aerial.
+It can usually deliver 1.5 watts cleanly driven to 100% modulation.
+The 4 watt version can deliver in excess of the specified output.
+(Power drops off at lower frequencies -see spec below for details on the other versions)

 The Transmitter circuit design employs a CMOS Phase Locked Loop oscillator circuit for accuracy and ease of frequency selection.
 A binary code is created by the 8 position DIP switch.
 It is also very stable and therefore does not drift off frequency.
 The Phase Lock circuit provides selection in either 9KHz steps for UK/European Union or 10KHz steps for USA.
-A suitable Crystal is used for either is selected at time of ordering.
+A suitable Crystal is used for either selection and is selected at time of ordering.
 A rugged Power MOSFET is also used on the RF output stage, which drives the output toroid and variable tuning capacitor.
 High voltage rated components are used in the output section.